robbymister/MiniGameApplication/README.md

 # MiniGameApplication
 Small web application written in mostly PHP, HTML and CSS.
 Includes a Guess Game, Rock Paper Scissors and a Frog Puzzle Game.
+This uses an MVC design pattern.
+The database uses PostgreSQL and the schema for it can be viewed in the schema.sql file.
+All the SQL queries were prepared and can be seen used in the lib.php file.
+May improve over time and include pictures of the project for preview.